Fact Sheet 17:

 33. Install a locked mailbox at your residence to deter mail theft.
 Or use a post office box or a commercial mailbox service.
 When you are away from home for an extended time, have your mail held at the Post Office, or ask a trusted neighbor to pick it up.

 34. When ordering new checks, pick them up at the bank.
 Don't have them mailed to your home.
-If you have a post office box, use that address on your checks rather than your home address so thieves will not know where you live.

-35. When you pay bills, do not leave the envelopes containing your checks at your mailbox for the postal carrier to pick up, or in open boxes at the receptionist's desk in your workplace.
+35. When you pay bills by mail, do not leave the envelopes containing your checks at your mailbox for the postal carrier to pick up, or in open boxes at the receptionist's desk in your workplace.
 If stolen, your checks can be altered and then cashed by the imposter.
 It is best to mail bills and other sensitive items at the drop boxes inside the post office rather than neighborhood drop boxes.
 If you use a neighborhood drop box, always deposit the mail before the last pick-up of the day.

 36. Each month, carefully review your credit card, bank and phone statements, including cellular phone bills, for unauthorized use.
 (For more information on cell phone fraud, see PRC Fact Sheet 2, www.privacyrights.org/fs/fs2-wire.htm.)